MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    > **Note**: Wait for the deployment to complete before you proceed to the next exercise.
 This might take about 15 minutes.

-9. Verify if the AD DS VM is listed as the IP Address for the VNET Go to VNET, under DNS verify custom option is selected and the IP is 10.0.0.4, if missing manually add it.
+   > **Note**: Once the deployment completes, navigate to the blade of **az140-adds-vnet11** virtual network, verify that its DNS custom configuration is set to the IP address of the newly deployed Azure VM (10.0.0.4), and, if not, add it manually.

 #### Task 3: Deploy an Azure VM running Windows 10 by using an Azure Resource Manager QuickStart template